-Why the Twins' Brandon Kintzler is baseball's unlikeliest closer
+Why the Twins' Brandon Kintzler is baseball's most unlikely closer

 Kintzler made it to the majors a little more than a year later, and looked the part of a quality middle reliever during the 2013-14 seasons.
 Alas, injury struck again, and Kintzler was again left unemployed.
 As with before, he overcame the odds to make it back to the majors.
 Moreover, he made it back to the majors and claimed the Minnesota Twins ' closing job within a season.
 By fate or good fortune, Kintzler was with one of the few teams that would trust him in the ninth inning.

 Most teams would've looked the other way because -- and yes, the Twins jokes write themselves -- Kintzler has one of the lowest strikeouts per nine innings rates among closers.
 In fact, he has the lowest K rate among pitchers with more than 20 saves since the beginning of last season.
 His lead is a fair one, too -- 5.69 versus Jeremy Jeffress ' 6.00.
-Filter the requirements to include, say, current closing responsibilities, and Kintzler boasts an absurd lead over second place Tony Watson (7.42).
+Filter the requirements to include, say, current closing responsibilities, and Kintzler boasts an absurd lead over second-place Tony Watson (7.42).

-It would an overstatement to write all Kintzler does is throw his mid-90s sinker and let batters beat it into the ground.
+It would be an overstatement to write that all Kintzler does is throw his mid-90s sinker and let batters beat it into the ground.
 But, well, that's mostly all he does.
-He's thrown more than 80 percent fastballs in 2017, and he's generated groundballs on 59 percent of those put into play, per Brooks Baseball.
+He has thrown more than 80 percent fastballs in 2017, and he has generated ground balls on 59 percent of those put into play, per Brooks Baseball.
 Occasionally, he catches batters off guard by mixing in a breaking ball.
 Otherwise, Kintzler is among baseball's most predictable pitchers -- and yet, somehow, it works.

 Still, in an era where seemingly every pitcher tallies and every team values strikeouts, how is it possible that Kintzler is a contending team's closer?
 His ascent is largely due to a lack of alternatives.
-The Twins' established closer Glen Perkins and heir apparent Trevor May are both on the shelf; Matt Belisle and Ryan Pressly have an average ERA over 7.00; Craig Breslow has an even worse strikeout rate than Kintzler; and Tyler Duffey is being used in a multi-inning role.
-That leaves Taylor Rogers , Adam Wilk , and Justin Haley , and none of them have convincing cases to usurp Kintzler.
+The Twins' established closer, Glen Perkins , and heir apparent, Trevor May , are on the shelf; Matt Belisle and Ryan Pressly have an average ERA over 7.00; Craig Breslow has an even worse strikeout rate than Kintzler; and Tyler Duffey is being used in a multi-inning role.
+That leaves Taylor Rogers , Adam Wilk and Justin Haley , and none of them have convincing cases to usurp Kintzler.

 Somehow, then, Kintzler looks like the most qualified pitcher on his team to close out games.
 And somehow, that team is in first place.
 It's hard to tell which statement should cause more surprise.